Miraksi/enumeration/README.md

 - Even and Shiloach’s algorithm for decremental connectivity

 ## Documentation
-To get the html just run cargo ´´´doc´´´
+To get the html just run ´´´cargo doc´´´